drmingdrmer/drmingdrmer.github.io/_posts/2015-02-17-numbers-programmers-should-know-about-hash.markdown

 ### Load Factor `>10.0`

-When `load factor` gets very large, the probability that a bucket is empty converges to 0.
+When `load factor` becomes very large, the probability that a bucket is empty converges to 0.
 And the key distribution converges to the average.